 If a school does not offer IB or AP courses, students can participate in online AP courses.
 However, they can only take online IB courses if they are a DP student in an IB school.
 If the student is homeschooling, their only option is to take AP exams from May to mid-June.
 It should be noted that self-directed learning can be very challenging, especially at the AP level, so students in this situation might need the help of a qualified tutor.
 Hack Your Course tutors have helped hundreds of students succeed in challenging AP exams, which regularly results in scores of 4 and/or 5 out of 5.

 Hack Your Course IB and AP Tutoring Service is The premier IB & AP institute In The USA and Canada with professionally trained IB/AP tutors.
 Tutors at Hack Your Course (HYC) who teach AP and IB courses are either certified teachers, first-rate former IB/AP students who are currently exemplary university students or have a Master’s or a Doctoral degree in the subject being taught.
 Fewer than 2% of all the candidates make it to the HYC.
-But, that is just the first part of the story; moreover, they all possess the requisite educational materials and closely follow the curriculum and goals specified by AP and IB and use the material provided and mandated by Hack Your Course AP and IB Tutoring Service.
-They also prepare students for all parts of the final examination in each subject by a thorough review of the subject matter and by employing previous examinations as practice exercises provide by Hack Your Course.
+But, that is just the first part of the story; moreover, they all possess the requisite educational materials, closely follow the curriculum and goals specified by AP and IB, and use the material provided and mandated by Hack Your Course AP and IB Tutoring Service.
+They also prepare students for all parts of the final examination in each subject by thoroughly reviewing the subject matter and employing previous examinations as practice exercises provided by Hack Your Course.
 We know what we are doing with hundreds of happy IB & AP students from All over Canada and The USA!